Duplicate poker: Recognition as a sport - 'Match Poker'

 In April 2010, IFP secured provisional membership of the International Mind Sports Association (IMSA) at IMSA's annual congress in Dubai.

 In the years following the 2011 Duplicate Poker Nation's Cup, the IFP renamed their version of duplicate poker to 'Match Poker'.
 Their goal then became to "promote poker and its Match Poker™ variation as a skill game and a mind sport".
 Essentially the same game, the IFP describes Match Poker as "a team sport incorporating regular Texas Hold’em.
 Albeit typically with a pot-limit pre-flop and no-limit post-flop structure."
 This team game was conceptually similar to that which was described by Altshuler and Kleinman in their 1993 article in Card Player Magazine.

 On October 2, 2017, Match Poker gained recognition as a sport.
 It now holds Observer Status with the Global Association of International Sports Federations (GAISF).
 In response to this, the IFP changed its name to the IFMP, to recognise that they are now proponents of the specific version of duplicate poker they call Match Poker.

 International Match Poker championships have been run by the IFMP since 2011, with the sport gaining popularity most notably in India via the Match Indian Poker League, launched jointly by the IFMP and Viann Industries Ltd (Raj Kundra's company).

 Under the authority of the IFMP, a team in Australia is now developing a mobile application called MATCHPOKER Online.
 The app will allow people to play duplicate poker (in the form of Match Poker) against players around the world on their personal devices.
 The app is expected to launch in beta phase in late 2020.

 AI Poker

-Duplicate poker has been used when testing the artificial intellegence poker programs Polaris (poker bot), Claudico and Libratus.
+Duplicate poker has been used when testing the artificial intelligence poker programs Polaris (poker bot), Claudico and Libratus.
 These programs play heads-up Texas Hold'em.
 Each hand was played twice, with the AI getting each set of cards once, against a different human opponent.